 WE NO LONGER HAVE THE POWER TO SOLVE EVERY INTERNATIONAL CRISIS AND ENFORCE OUR WILL AROUND THE WORLD BY DIPLOMACY OR MILITARY MIGHT.
-WE ARE THREATENED WITHIN BY CRIME AND BY THE FEAR THAT CRIME BREEDS, BY THE RELAXATION OF MORAL AND ETHICAL STANDARDS, AND BY THE FLIGHT FROM RESPONSIBILITY THAT CAUSES PEOPLE TO DROP OUT, RUN AWAY FROM THEIR PROBLEMS, OR SEEK REFUGE IN DRUGS AND ALCOHOL.
+WE ARE THREATENED WITHIN BY CRIME AND BY THE FEAR THAT CRIME BREEDS, BY THE RELAXATION OF MORAL AND ETHICAL STANDARDS, AND BY THE FLIGHT FROM RESPONSIBILITY THAT CAUSES PEOPLE TO DROP OUT RUN AWAY FROM THEIR PROBLEMS, OR SEEK REFUGE IN DRUGS AND ALCOHOL WE MUST FACE THE FACT THAT THE 24 YEARS REMAINING IN THIS CENTURY -- THE YEARS IN WHICH YOUR GENERATION WILL PLAY THE LEADING ROLE -- MAY BE DECISIVE IN THE FUTURE OF THIS NATION -SOMETIME IN THE NEXT QUARTER-CENTURY WE PROBABLY WILL LEARN WHETHER WE WILL SURVIVE AS A STRONG, FREE NATION, AND AS A Democ Experiment.
+PEOPLE.

-WE MUST FACE THE FACT THAT THE 24 YEARS REMAINING IN THIS CENTURY -- THE YEARS IN WHICH YOUR GENERATION WILL PLAY THE LEADING ROLE -- MAY BE DECISIVE IN THE FUTURE OF THIS NATION.
-SOMETIME IN THE NEXT QUARTER-CENTURY WE PROBABLY WILL LEARN WHETHER WE WILL las a Democ SURVIVE AS A STRONG, FREE NATION, AND AS A PEOPLE.
-THAT IS THE LONG PERSPECTIVE.
-BUT EVEN IN THE SHORT RUN OUR PROBLEMS ARE SEVERE.
-WE MUST FIND A WAY OUT OF THIS RECESSION THAT HAS PUT MILLIONS OF AMERICANS OUT OF WORK AND CAUSED UNTOLD HARDSHIP FOR THE POOR AND THOSE ON FIXED INCOMES. find new sources, WE MUST CONSERVE OUR ENERGY SUPPLIES IN ORDER TO REDUCE OUR DEPENDENCE ON FOREIGN OIL IMPORTS.
-WE MUST MOBILIZE BOTH PRIVATE AND PUBLIC RESOURCES TO FEED THE HUNGRY, CLOTHE THE NEEDY, CLEAN UP OUR CITIES, AND MAKE ADEQUATE HOUSING, HEALTH CARE, JOB TRAINING, EDUCATIONAL OPPORTUNITIES, AND atingone PUBLIC TRANSPORTATION AVAILABLE FOR ALL OUR CITIZENS.
+-5-THAT IS THE LONG PERSPECTIVE.
+BUT EVEN IN THE SHORT RUN OUR PROBLEMS ARE SEVERE .
+WE MUST FIND A WAY OUT OF THIS RECESSION THAT HAS PUT MILLIONS OF AMERICANS OUT OF WORK AND CAUSED UNTOLD HARDSHIP FOR THE POOR AND THOSE ON FIXED INCOMES.
+WE MUST CONSERVE OUR ENERGY SUPPLIES IN ORDER TO REDUCE OUR DEPENDENCE ON FOREIGN OIL IMPORTS.
+WE MUST MOBILIZE BOTH PRIVATE AND PUBLIC RESOURCES TO FEED THE HUNGRY, CLOTHE THE NEEDY, CLEAN UP OUR CITIES, AND MAKE ADEQUATE HOUSING, HEALTH CARE, JOB TRAINING, EDUCATIONAL OPPORTUNITIES, AND PUBLIC TRANSPORTATION AVAILABLE FOR ALL OUR I AM AN OPTIMIST BY NATURE & I BELIEVE THAT WE CAN DO ALL CITIZENS, OF THESE THINGS.
+BUT THOSE OF US IN PUBLIC LIFE, IN POLITICS AND GOVERNMENT, CANNOT DO IT ALONE, WE NEED YOUR HELP.

-I AM AN OPTIMIST BY NATURE.
-I BELIEVE THAT WE CAN DO ALL OF THESE THINGS, BUT THOSE OF US IN PUBLIC LIFE, IN POLITICS AND GOVERNMENT, CANNOT DO IT ALONE, WE NEED YOUR HELP .
-WE NEED THE ACTIVE COMMITMENT AND PARTICIPATION OF EVERY AMERICAN CITIZEN --YOUNG AND OLD, RICH AND POOR, BLACK AND WHITE, MEN AND WOMEN.
-MEETING THE CHALLENGES WE FACE AS A NATION, ACHIEVING THE GOALS WE SET FOR OURSELVES AS A SOCIETY -- THE NAME OF THE GAME IS POLITICS.
-DIRTY WORD THOUGH IT HAS BECOME TO SOME PEOPLE, POLITICS IS THE WAY WE GET THINGS DONE IN OUR SYSTEM.
-L IT IS THE LIFE-BLOOD OF OUR REPRESENTATIVE DEMOCRACY.
-IT IS THE VEHICLE OF CHANGE, BRINGING FORTH NEW IDEAS, NEW CONCEPTS OF GOVERNMENT , AND NEW LEADERS.
-IT IS THE MEANS BY WHICH CONFLICTS AND COMPETING INTERESTS OF DIFFERENT RACES, RELIGIONS, REGIONS, GENERATIONS, AND CULTURAL

-LIFE-STYLES CAN BE RESOLVED PEACEFULLY.
+WE NEED THE ACTIVE COMMITMENT AND PARTICIPATION OF EVERY AMERICAN CITIZEN -- YOUNG AND OLD, RICH AND POOR, BLACK AND WHITE, MEN AND WOMEN.
+MEETING THE CHALLENGES WE FACE AS A NATION, ACHIEVING THE GOALS WE SET FOR OURSELVES AS A SOCIETY -- THE NAME OF THE GAME DIRTY WORD THOUGH IT HAS BECOME TO SOME PEOPLE, IS POLITICS POLITICS IS THE WAY WE GET THINGS DONE IN OUR SYSTEM.
+Statistics of the local division in which the local division in the local division in the local division in the IT IS THE LIFE-BLOOD OF OUR REPRESENTATIVE DEMOCRACY.
+IT IS THE VEHICLE OF CHANGE, BRINGING FORTH NEW IDEAS, NEW CONCEPTS OF GOVERNMENT, AND NEW LEADERS, IT IS THE MEANS BY WHICH CONFLICTS AND COMPETING INTERESTS OF DIFFERENT RACES, RELIGIONS, REGIONS, GENERATIONS, AND CULTURAL LIFE-STYLES CAN BE RESOLVED PEACEFULLY.